prancer-io/cloud-validation-framework/docs/docs/configuration/secrets.md

 To support this, the `secret` must not be set in the connector's configuration file **and** there musn't be any **Azure key vault** configured in the main configuration file.

-# Put the secrets in CyberArk
+# Putting secrets in CyberArk
 **CyberArk** (http://www.cyberark.com) Application Access Manager for DevOps provides a secrets management solution tailored specifically to the unique requirements of native-cloud and DevOps environments.
 The solution manages secrets and credentials used by non-human identities including DevOps and PaaS tools, and containers. **Prancer** validation framework supports secrets to be read from the **CyberArk**.
 Here are the steps:

 1. DevOps Engineer starts the **Prancer** validation framework.